 The City aims to protect residents and visitors to Armadale from second-hand smoke and limit their exposure to smoking in outdoor public places.

 Under the Smoke Free Outdoor Areas Policy smoking is not permitted:

 - Within five meters of doorways of Council owned or managed buildings

 - On active reserves (sporting grounds) during sporting and community events

-- Within the boundaries of the Youth Activity Area and Armadale Aquatic Centre.
+- Within the boundaries of the Youth Activity Area, Armadale Arena and Armadale Fitness and Aquatic Centre.

 The City can assist clubs and community groups with policy support and has made smoke free signage available for loan free of charge to any community groups or organisations in the City of Armadale wishing to make their events or activities smoke free.

 To borrow the smoke free signage for your club, community group or event, complete the form below and return to the City's Health Services.

 Quitting at any age has health benefits.
 If you are thinking about quitting it is important to choose a method you feel comfortable with and that suits your lifestyle.